Rachael Grinham

-Rachael Margaret Grinham (born 22 January 1977 in Toowoomba, Queensland) is an Australian professional squash player.
+Rachael Margaret Grinham (born 22 January 1977 in Toowoomba, Queensland) is an Australian former professional squash player.
 She won the World Open in 2007, and the British Open in 2003, 2004, 2007 and 2009.
 She reached the World No. 1 ranking in August 2004 and held it for 16 consecutive months.

 Career

 Early years

-Rachael has a great pedigree as a squash player.
-Winner of the World Junior title in 1993 aged 16, she had an opportunity to defend in 1995, but was beaten by Jade Wilson from New Zealand in the final.
+Grinham was the winner of the World Junior title in 1993 aged 16.
+In her bid to defend that title in 1995, she was beaten by Jade Wilson from New Zealand in the final.
 Around that time she was also part of the Australian Institute of Sport squad.
 Since joining the WISPA World Tour during 1994, her array of strokes and strong temperament initially took her steadily towards the top 20, a barrier she finally breached in the middle of 1997.
 She won her first tournament in 1998 when she was 22 years old, beating Tracey Shenton for the Open Toulouse Central in France.
 She also lost to Tracey Shenton in the same year at the Isostar-Beverwijk tournament, Netherlands.
 At the Commonwealth Games in 1998 her partnership with Robyn Cooper brought them a silver medal in the Women's Doubles.